Pera-Swarm/swarm-simulator/README.md

 npm install
 ```

+(The recommended node version is Node 16)

 ### Environment Variables

-Please copy the _sample.env_ file and rename into _.env_ and complete the configurations for http and mqtt
+Please copy the _sample.env_ file and rename into _.env_ and complete the configurations for HTTP and MQTT

 ```bash
 MQTT_HOST=mqtt://localhost